rauc/rauc/docs/integration.rst

 Setting up Barebox State for Bootchooser
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For storing its status information, the botchooser framework requires a *barebox,state* instance to be set up with a set of variables matching the set of virtual boot targets defined.
+For storing its status information, the bootchooser framework requires a *barebox,state* instance to be set up with a set of variables matching the set of virtual boot targets defined.